Therapeutic Enema for Intussusception

 Your doctor may perform an ultrasound exam to diagnose intussusception.

 What does the equipment look like?

 This exam typically uses a radiographic table, one or two x-ray tubes, and a video monitor.
 Fluoroscopy converts x-rays into video images.
 Doctors use it to watch and guide procedures.
 The x-ray machine and a detector suspended over the exam table produce the video.

 How does the procedure work?

-Fluoroscopy uses a continuous or pulsed x-ray beam to create a sequence of images that are projected onto a fluorescent screen, or television-like monitor.
-When used with an oral or rectal contrast material, which show the area being examined by making it appear bright white or black, this special x-ray technique makes it possible for the physician to view internal organs in motion.
-Still images are also captured and stored either on film or electronically on a computer.
+Fluoroscopy uses a continuous or pulsed x-ray beam to create a sequence of images that are projected onto a video monitor.
+The doctor may administer rectal contrast material or air during fluoroscopy to show the area being examined and make it appear bright white or black.
+This allows the doctor to view internal organs in motion.
+The doctor may also capture still images and store them on a computer.

 How is the procedure performed?

 An enema for intussusception is usually done on an emergency basis.